-To some extent, these discharge challenges appear to have been present over the course of the pandemic, according to community referral and care coordination platform maker CarePort.
+To some extent, these discharge challenges appear to have been present over the course of the pandemic, according to CarePort powered by WellSky, a community referral and care coordination platform.

 Citing proprietary data from 2019 to 2021, the company said home health referral acceptance rates have fallen 15% while SNFs declined referrals 10% more often in 2021 compared to 2019.

 Hospitals also found it harder to place their patients during 2021, according to CarePort, with the average number of referrals per patient increasing 32% for those referred to SNFs, 42% for those referred to home health agencies and 15% for those referred to hospices.

 However, more reports are coming in from hard-hit areas of the country suggesting discharge challenges are reaching a head in the latest wave.